bowtie-json-schema/bowtie/docs/implementers.rst

 where we've now successfully run some inputted test cases.
 The output we see now contains the results returned by the Lua implementation and is ready to be piped into `bowtie summary <cli:summary>`.
 Hooray!

+.. note:: Pay no attention to the man behind the curtain!

+   The ``seq`` parameter has no public type other than "JSON value".
+   In other words, when writing your harness, you should make no assumption whatsoever about what kind of value it is!

 Step 4: Resolving References
 ----------------------------